2026 Restoration Stewards Program & GLFx Chapters

 How can nature power Africa’s present and future?

-Join online from anywhere in the world or in Nairobi, Kenya, and follow the event in English, French, Swahili, Spanish and other languages!
+Join online from anywhere in the world or in Nairobi, Kenya, and follow the event in English, French and Swahili.

 19 June 2025